 Bottomline: How should you approach this curious issue?

-I personally feel that the question of “how long does it take to get black belt in your dojo?” is okay to ask.
-Most martial art instructors would expect it, and understand the curiosity.
+I personally feel that the question of “how long does it take to get a black belt in your dojo?” is okay to ask.
+Most martial art instructors expect it and understand the curiosity.

-However, be sure to not come off as someone who’s joining a martial art for the the wrong reasons.
-This is especially true for instructors who adopt traditional Asian values within traditional martial arts.
+However, be sure to not come off as someone who’s joining a martial art for the wrong reasons.
+This is especially true for instructors with traditional Asian values.

-Also, even if you ask the question, it is likely you will get a vague but valid responses like:
+Also, even if you ask the question, you’d likely get a vague response like: